oracle-samples/oci-data-science-ai-samples/jobs/tutorials/standbyjob-with-git/README.md

 `JOB_RUN_ENTRYPOINT=listener.sh`

-The script takes following env. variables, the with default values, which you can change on Job Run, in case you would like to pull from a different repository.
+The script takes following env. variables, with default values, which you can change on the Job or Job Run creation, in case you would like to pull from a different repository.
+The default values are:

 ```ini
 GIT_REPO=https://github.com/lyudmil-pelov/standbyjob.git